raystack/firehose/docs/reference/metrics.md

 * 99p of batch size distribution for pulled and pushed messages per pod.

-### `Time spent in firehose`
+### `Time spent in Firehose`

-* Latency introduced by firehose \(time before sending to sink - time when reading from Kafka\).
+* Latency introduced by Firehose \(time before sending to sink - time when reading from Kafka\).
 Note: It could be high if the response time of the sink is higher as subsequent batches could be delayed.

 ### `Time spent in pipeline`